ccorcos/meteor-any-db/README.md

 # TODO

+- check out the ddp messages using the ddp proxy analyser. see if these messages are going through. create a barebones example without this pacakge that does replicates this sort of publishing.

 - I'm going to try a different format that will feel a bit less hacky.
 The document will have a key "ANY_DB", then a "subId", and then a position.

 - looks like theres an issue where adding a document with the same field but a different key isnt doing us justice.
 So lets be clever and make sure that the pubId.before is always sent as